-Infrastructure NSW may issue permits or approvals for works, events and activities in the public domain and on the road.
+Infrastructure NSW may issue permits or approvals for works in the public domain and on the road.

 Permits issued are under two main pieces of legislation, the Barangaroo Delivery Authority Act 2009 and the Roads Act 1993.
 Since 1 July 2019, Infrastructure NSW is the declared Road Authority for the roads marked in red: Download map (pdf)